 As the wizarding world entered the 1920’s, it was taken ahold by a growing threat of dark forces under the command of one Gellert Grindlewald.
 This man was said to be the darkest wizard of his time, who stuck to a radicalized ideology of Salazar Slytherin’s view on muggle-borns and, even further, muggle affairs with wizards.
 This clearly put Phineas Black in quite the conundrum, as he held similar, but not exactly the same views as this mad dark wizard.
 He also knew that potentially his family, and even his children, could be involved within these alleged growing dark forces.
 This hidden knowledge followed by overt secrecy piqued the interest of the Ministry of Magic, and in 1924 they began their formal investigation into the Hogwarts Headmaster.
 Fortunately, they respected some of his already invaded privacy and allowed this investigation to undergo without notice of the public, for the parents at Hogwarts would most likely rescind their admittance of students.
 While he was under investigation though, Phineas Black was on the search for a successor.

 The staff at Hogwarts School of Witchcraft and Wizardry at this time were considered the “Silent Staff” as they didn’t want to speak out against the Headmaster in fear they would lose their jobs, or even worse events would transpire.
 This made the search rather difficult for Phineas, for he began to notice that he was unapproachable unless it was absolutely necessary for someone to speak to him.
 Naturally, this was a result of his personality, but this started to take a worse turn as he was beginning to become irritated with all of them.
-It wasn’t until one curious professor began to notice such a change, that the future began to look just a little brighter.
+It wasn’t until one curious professor by the name of Jaye Elsweyr began to notice such a change, that the future began to look just a little brighter.